basecamp/kamal/README.md

 - `MRSK_RECORDED_AT` - UTC timestamp in ISO 8601 format, e.g. `2023-04-14T17:07:31Z`
 - `MRSK_PERFORMER` - the local user performing the command (from `whoami`)
 - `MRSK_SERVICE_VERSION` - an abbreviated service and version for use in messages, e.g. app@150b24f
-- `MRSK_VERSION` - an full version being deployed
+- `MRSK_VERSION` - the full version being deployed
-- `MRSK_HOSTS` - a comma separated list of the hosts targeted by the command
+- `MRSK_HOSTS` - a comma-separated list of the hosts targeted by the command
 - `MRSK_COMMAND` - The command we are running
 - `MRSK_SUBCOMMAND` - optional: The subcommand we are running
 - `MRSK_DESTINATION` - optional: destination, e.g. "staging"